 Your Golden Triangle with Varanasi tour begins with your arrival at the Delhi International Airport.
 At the airport, you will be received by a Trans India Holidays representative and he will escort you to the hotel and help you with the check in formalities.
 The tour starts from the capital city of India, Delhi.
 This bustling city is a perfect combination of the age-old and the contemporary era.
 Delhi has two distinct parts – New Delhi, the city created in 1911 as the imperial capital of India by the British and the Old Delhi, the Muslim capital of India between the 17th and 19th centuries.
 In fact there have been at least eight cities on the site of modern Delhi - the earliest known settlements, Indraprashtha featured in the Epic Mahabharata cover 3000 years ago.
 Though not always the capital Delhi has always been an important city of the northern region of the sub-continent.
 Overnight stay in Delhi.

 After the breakfast, the tour guide will pick you up from the hotel and take you for a guided sightseeing of Old and New Delhi.
 This tour includes the following places: Red Fort: The term Red Fort is taken from a Hindi word Lal, which means red and Quila which means fort.
 The structure of the Red Fort is very uneven and it is placed in an octet shape along the Yamuna River.
 This fort is delimited by a wall of about 2.4 km in perimeter and is constructed of red sandstone.
 In 1638, Shah Jahan started building this huge fort and it was completed in 1648.
 The fort has a Diwan-e-Am (Hall for public audience), a Rang Mahal (a water- cooled apartment of royal ladies) and a Pearl Mosque, which was constructed with white marble.
 Red fort has two main entrances the Delhi Gate and the Lahori Gate, and both this gates face the renowned Chandni Chowk.
-Overnight at the Connaught hotel in Delhi.
 Jama Masjid: Jama Masjid is one of the country’s major mosques where hundreds and thousands of Muslims offer their prayers even today.
 Jama Masjid was constructed by Shah Jahan as an architectural extravaganza in 1658.
 The wonders of construction in Jama Masjid are seen in the long stretches of stairs and the hefty courtyard.
 Chandni Chowk (Silver Street): Chandni Chowk is well-known for its colorful streets with the famous shopping spots of Old Delhi.
 It also has the country’s best known extensive market for textiles, electronic goods and watches.
 Entire Chandni Chowk was designed by Jahanara Begum, Shah Jahan’s beloved daughter and was then populated by the well-to-do families of that time.
 The famous Paranthawale Gali, known for its mouthwatering paranthas is also located in Chandni Chowk.
 The famous gold market, Dariba Kalan is also situated here.
 Raj Ghat: An elementary square platform of black marble on the banks of Yamuna River, symbolizes the spot where Mahatma Gandhi was cremated followed by his assassination in 1948.
 A dedicatory ritual takes place each Friday, in his memory.
 Birla Mandir: Birla Mandir is a major prayer site and comprises of idols of numerous divinities.
 It is situated close to Connaught Place.
 Birla Mandir was constructed in 1938, by an industrial Raja Baldev Birla.
 India Gate: India Gate is a free standing, 42 meter high arch.
 It was built in 1931 and was formerly called the All India War Memorial in the memory of the 90,000 soldiers of the Indian Army who died in World War I. The names of the warriors are engraved all along the walls of the arch.
 The eternal flame was lit here to honor the Amar Jawan (Immortal Soldier), in 1971.
 Rashtrapati Bhavan (President’s House): Rashtrapati Bhavan is the authorized residence of the President of the country.
 It was designed by Lutyens, and was the official residence of the Viceroy when the British ruled India.
 Humayun’s Tomb: Nine years after the death of Humayun, Haji Begum (widow of Humayun) built this tomb in 1565-66 in his memory.
 Qutub Minar: This outstanding building in the Southern part of the capital was built by the Muslim King; Qutab–ud–din Aibak in 1199 A.D.
 The Minar (tower) is 72.5 meters tall and its base is a mosque.
 Bahai’s Temple: It is a very new architectural marvel of the Bahai cult.
 This temple is visible from quite a lot of spots in South Delhi.
 This temple is moulded in the shape of a lotus and has precisely been given the name.
 Overnight stay in Delhi.

 After a relaxing breakfast at the hotel, you will be met by our representative and he will assist you with the check out formalities.
 You will then be escorted to the airport in time to board your flight to Varanasi, the next destination on your Golden Triangle with Varanasi tour.
 Varanasi: Varanasi the ‘eternal city’ is one of the major pilgrimage spots in India.
 Also known as Benares or Kashi it is located on the banks of the sacred river Ganges.
 Over 2000 years Varanasi has been a center of learning.
 Apart from being a pilgrimage spot in India, Varanasi is also considered as an auspicious place to die, establishing an instant route to heaven.
 Varanasi is a special place for the Sanskrit scholars and students from all over India are seen here.
 The ancient city of Varanasi is located along the West bank of the river Ganges.
 This city extends back from the riverbank ghats in a twisted collection of passageways.
 These passageways are too cramped for anything but walking.
 The city extends from Raj Ghat, near the bridge to Asi Ghat near the University.
 You will be met by our representative at the Varanasi Airport and he will escort you to the hotel and help you with the check in formalities.
 Later sightseeing of Sarnath.
 Sarnath: Located 12 km from the holy city of Varanasi, Sarnath is the most important pilgrimage site for the Buddhist.
 Gautam Buddha delivered his first sermon in Sarnath after attaining enlightenment in Bodhgaya.
 Between the 3rd and 11th century AD several Buddhist structures were constructed in Sarnath that makes it the most expansive ruins amongst different places on the Buddhist trail.
 Some of the most eminent Buddhist monuments at Sarnath are the Dhamekha stupa and the Chaukhandi stupa.
 Overnight stay in Varanasi.